 Identify scope

-A use case will help a project manager identify the project scope and define it objectively.
-It helps identify the scope of the project by setting the boundaries of the project, indicating the processes under consideration and the flow of events, identifying project actors, and linking all these to the project vision and objectives.
+It will help a project manager identify the project scope and define it objectively.
+It helps identify the project by setting the boundaries of the project, indicating the processes under consideration and the flow of events, identifying project actors, and linking all these to the project vision and objectives.
 This way, project requirements can be identified and clearly defined.

 Control scope

-Use cases help in controlling the scope of project functions.
+It helps in controlling the scope of project functions.
 Once the primary functions and workflow have been identified and defined, any changes to the system can be assessed to determine their contribution to the end goal, which helps maintain the scope within justifiable constraints.
-Changes can be in terms of new users, varied needs, or new functions (use cases).
-New functions or users may sometimes require new use cases or additional work to be done on existing use cases, depending on their influence on how the system or process works.
+Changes can be in terms of new users, varied needs, or new functions.
+New functions or users may sometimes require new use cases or additional work to be done on existing ones, depending on their influence on how the system or process works.

 Risk management